aalto-ics-kepaco/retention_order_prediction/data/raw/Impact/README.md

 # Massbank entries used for the metabolite identification experiments

-For the metabolite identification experiments we downloaded the retention times provided by the Department of Chemistry of the University of Athens from Massbank.
+For the metabolite identification experiments we extracted the retention times provided by the [Department of Chemistry of the University of Athens][1] from [Massbank][1].
+The dataset encompasses entries made before 31st of May 2016.
+Any changes that happend after this date are _not reflected_ in this repository.

 ## Data filtering